 I’ve worked my way through an Uppababy Vista (used lovingly and extensively, to the point of destruction), an Uppababy Cruz that was handed down from another mom, equipped with a backboard for my son and handy until my daughter outgrew the small seat and one used Radio Flyer wagon that was mostly fine unless I needed to navigate even a single awkward turn.

-I have tried it all, I have surfed the seas of child transport and been washed ashore every time.
+I have tried it all, surfed the seas of child transport and been washed ashore every time.
 Until I found my new lifeline, the Veer Cruiser.

-Once our Uppababy Vista, bought brand-new only four years ago, broke down, I was loathe to purchase another equally expensive stroller for my kids.
+Once our Uppababy Vista, bought brand-new only four years ago, broke down, I loathed the idea of purchasing another expensive stroller for my kids.
 I assumed we could get by with my patchwork network of hand-me-downs until our kids were of a more walkable age.
 But as I mentioned earlier, I was wrong.
 So I gave the Veer, increasingly enticing as it was, a try.

 The wagon itself is beautiful but almost embarrassingly large.
-Neighbours and friends often refer to it as the Range Rover of wagons, which is my own personal cross to bear.
+Neighbors and friends often refer to it as the Range Rover of wagons, which is my own personal cross to bear.
 And when you pass another Veer user there is an almost-impossible-to-avoid urge to address each other and remark upon the different accessories you’ve each succumbed to.
 My husband has even started referring to these fellows as Veer Peers.
-My 25-year-old self laughs mockingly in the background, but I persist because, frankly, it is a fantastic way to carry two squirming kids around.
-The fact that I can push the wagon like a stroller, or drag it lazily, wagon-style when I’ve gotten a little more complacent, makes it extremely appealing for my daily treks around Toronto.
-It’s easy to push up onto the streetcar and just as simple to haul to the splash pad.
-It also folds down easily for throwing into the car at a moment’s notice.